Originally the land for what is now the home of Maverick Distilling sat at the corner of the Maverick family homestead, just steps from the Alamo.

 The bank also served as a mint and printed $1,137,250 dollars worth of national currency over it’s 43 year printing period.
 A who’s who of the building and architectural trade participated in the design and construction of the building.

 Rendering of the Lockwood National Bank upon it’s opening.
-The classic facade and south facing windows remain today at Maverick Whiskey.
+The classic facade and south facing windows remain today at Maverick Distilling.

 The firm was renown for their bank buildings.